Cost of living in Bangkok : How much do you really need ?

 It's great for business and when you got friends in town.
 Not that much when you're on a budget.

-I can go to Khao San Road and get wasted with a 1,000฿ and end up with enough change for the ride home and ham and cheese sandwich from 7/Eleven.
+I can go to Khao San Road and get wasted with 1,000฿ and end up with enough change to pay for the ride home and a ham and cheese sandwich from 7-Eleven.

-It will cost me the same for a Pool Party in Bangkok.
-With one every Saturday, the temptation is pretty high.
+It will cost me roughly the same for a pool party in Bangkok.
+And with one every Saturday, the temptation is pretty high.

 If you’re an expat, that’s an expense you can’t avoid and that you can’t neglect either.